whatsupmailbox/whatsupmailbox.github.io/_posts/2015-08-22-Birchbox-Subscription-Box-August-2015-Review-Coupon.md

 </DL>

 <p>"A non-drying, pore refining cleanser that uses the power of tea tree oil, willow bark and salicylic acid to dissolve impurities and decongest pores, leaving skin with a fresh, ultra-clean sensation."</p>
 <p>I've received dr.Brandt's Pores No More products before but not the cleanser so I was excited to try this out.
 It has some lather and only has a very slight scent which is good for people who are picky about scents like me.
 My skin felt refreshed and strange as it sounds, it did leave my skin feeling ultra-clean.
-Since I have oily skin, this cleanser works really well for me and I'm so glad I found this, thanks Birchbox, another great item!</p>
+Since I have oily skin, this cleanser works really well for me and I'm so glad I found this.
+Thanks Birchbox, another great item!</p>
 <br>

 <p><center><img src='/images/BirchboxAugust2015Ipkn.jpg'></center></p>